-Day by day there are studies that highlight plants, vegetables or fruits with special health benefits.
-Some remain in the audience's attention, others do not.
+Day by day some studies highlight plants, vegetables or fruits with unique health benefits.
+Some remain in the audience's attention, and others do not.
 And yet, of all these, few help us to preserve our health and beauty and stimulate immunity.
-We tested them on their own skin and put them under the magnifying glass:
+We tested and put it under the magnifying glass:

 - We know it from our grandparents who planted it.
 The Aloe plant is a rich source of minerals such as calcium, sodium, iron, potassium, chromium, magnesium, manganese, copper and zinc but is among the few sources of vitamin B12, A, B, C, E and folic acid, which can not be appropriately assimilated only by diet.
 Later, we found it irreplaceable in our lives.
 Especially in the form of pure gel.
 Frequently consumed, the pure gel strengthens the immune system.

 - It also has antibiotic, anti-inflammatory and antiseptic effects that help treat specific skin problems such as eczema and psoriasis.